What is Academy soccer?

 When does the Academy Program train?

 Training will take place on Tuesdays and Thursdays from mid August until early November.
 The spring season begins in mid February and concludes early May.
 All training will take place at the John B. Lewis Soccer Complex.
 Training sessions last 75-90 minutes.

 When do Academy players play matches?

-Academy matches are played on Friday evenings, Saturdays, and Sundays.
-Most games will be played on Saturday mornings and Sunday afternoons.
+Academy matches are mostly played on Saturday mornings, but Friday evening and Sunday afternoon games are also possible.
 Our Academy Staff are drawn from HFC’s most talented coaches who also have responsibilities in other ABYSA/HFC programs.
 Utilizing these coaches requires that we have flexibility in game day scheduling.